bhgames/cachely/README.md

 And done.

+## to_json, the all important method

+Cachely relies on the to_json method of objects extensively to work.
+ActiveRecord to_json methods are supported, as well as to_jsons on primitives and what not.
+If you deign to write your own to_json for your objects, including ARs, good for you, you should.
+But you should know that cachely works partially by instantiating a new instance of your class and calling to_json on it without setting any associations.
+So, if your to_json method is

+    def to_json
+      {
+        "stuff": self.stuff.id
+      }
+    end

+Where stuff is some kind of association, it will destroy cachely, because when cachely instantiates this new object with no fields just to get a look at it's field structure, it's going to call id on a nil class(stuff is unset.)
+So think about this when you write to_json methods.
+I can't protect you from your own stupidity, you really should be checking for nilness before you call id.
+I recommend the gem andand.

 ## Caveats

 CAVEAT 1: Do NOT use Cachely for functions that depend on time of day or random numbers, as these are inherently uncachable.